Sylvain59650/lodash-object/docs/Array.md

  ## zipWith

-    _.zipWith([arrays], [iteratee=_.identity])
+    Array#zipWith([arrays], [iteratee=_.identity])

-This method is like _.zip except that it accepts iteratee to specify how grouped values should be combined.
+This method is like Array#zip except that it accepts iteratee to specify how grouped values should be combined.
 The iteratee is invoked with the elements of each group: (...group).